 Program leaders should select program activities and excursions such that all participants, regardless of ability or other status, can participate.
 Activities and excursions should also make positive academic or cultural contributions to the program.

 UConn requires that all program participants have CISI Insurance for the duration of the program.
 The insurance policy does have exclusions, so program leaders should be familiar with the coverage and exclusions when planning excursions.

-Education Abroad strongly encourages all program leaders to possess a working and accessible cell phone throughout the duration of the program.
+Experiential Global Learning strongly encourages all program leaders to possess a working and accessible cell phone throughout the duration of the program.
 The leaders should provide participants with their cell phone numbers and encourage students to call at any time, day or night, for assistance in the event of an emergency.
-The leaders must also share their phone number and contact information with Education Abroad.
+The leaders must also share their phone number and contact information with Experiential Global Learning.

 We also encourage all participants to possess working and accessible cell phones and share their numbers or contact information with the program leader.
 In non-emergency circumstances, parents, friends, or emergency contacts should contact a participant through their phone or e-mail.

 Exceptions can be made for programs conducted in rural areas or countries where GSM or CDMA cell coverage is not available.
-Education Abroad urges leaders who are interested in conducting programs in countries where cell coverage is not available to carefully explore the possibility of obtaining a satellite phone or working with a third-party contractor that can provide a satellite phone.
+Experiential Global Learning urges leaders who are interested in conducting programs in countries where cell coverage is not available to carefully explore the possibility of obtaining a satellite phone or working with a third-party contractor that can provide a satellite phone.